SteveBarnett/Remixing/_thinking/precepts-remixing.md

 wip: true
 ---

+- Generosity
+- Morality
+- Patience
+- Effort
+- Meditation
+- Wisdom

+- Kindness, compassion.

+    - Protect life, decrease violence, reduce harm.
+    - Preserve life where possible.
+Be clear and present when we can't.
+    - Respect life.

+    - To live in harmony with all life and the environment that sustains it.

+    - Recognizing that I am not separate from all that is.
+    - At the level of the absolute, non-killing is non-separation.

+- Generosity, renunciation.

+    - Cultivate contentment and generosity.
+    - To freely give, ask for, and accept what is needed.

+    - Refrain from taking what is not given.
+    - Take only what is freely given.

+    - Give freely of what you can.
+    - Be giving.

+    - Refrain from negative action.

+    - Being satisfied with what I have.

+    - Possessiveness, instead of non-attachment or generosity.
+From the delusion that we lack, are lacking.

+- Contentment, faithfulness.

+    - Honour the body.

+    - Engage in sexual intimacy respectfully, with an open heart.
+    - Chaste conduct.

+    - Meeting the diversity of life with respect and dignity.

+    - To give and accept affection and friendship without clinging.

+- Honesty, dependability.

+    - Refrain from false and harmful speech.
+    - Manifest truth.
+    - Have no complicity with lies: speak up.
+    - There is no need to hide the truth.
+    - To see and act in accordance with what is.

+    - Thoughtfully and compassionately speak and listen.
+    - Listening and speaking from the heart.

+- Clarity

+    - Refrain from addictive or compulsive behaviour.
+    - Don't use substances to escape experience.
+    - Not Being Ignorant.

+    - Mindfulness, responsibility.

+    - Cultivate a clear mind.
+    - Proceed clearly.
+    - Do not cloud the mind.
+    - Not clouding.

+    - It’s not the intoxicant itself, but the craving, the being taking away from discomfort.

+    - To embrace all experience directly.

+- Openness

+    - Speak of others with openness and possibility.

+    - See the perfection.

+    - Bearing witness to the offering of each moment.

+    - Notice the implied “should.”

+    - Befriend your own faults, compassionately allow them.
+    - To acknowledge responsibility for everything in my life.

+- ?

+    - Meet others on equal ground.

+    - Realise self and others are one.

+    - Speaking what I perceive to be the truth.

+    - Ask what you’re afraid of, what you’re not tolerating.

+    - To give my best effort and accept the results.

+- ?

+    - Give generously.
+    - Do not withhold.

+    - Using all the ingredients of my life.

+    - Be fully expressed, be transparent.

+- Peaceful

+    - Let go of anger.
+    - Relate to our anger instead of from it.
+    - Not holding on to anger.
+    - Suppressing anger is a way of avoiding getting to know it.
+But so is acting it out.
+    - Not to rage, resent, or seek revenge.

+    - Actualise harmony.

+    - Bearing witness to emotions that arise.

+## Notes

 I think specific positive injuctive framings ("Do this good thing") are the most fruitful.
 But/and multiple angles are helpful for getting the best grip on something.
 And negation of something can be particularly useful, such as anattā / not-self.

-I really like the take in "Good Life: A Zen Precepts Retreat" of:
+I really like the take in "[Good Life: A Zen Precepts Retreat](/thinking/zen/good-life-a-zen-precepts-retreat/)" of:

 - Key (e.g. Gratitude);
 - Prohibition (e.g. Not killing)
 - Aspiration (e.g. To live in harmony with all life and the environment that sustains it)
 - Inspiration (e.g. There is not separate self)

+I like links and lines and maps.
+So I like a mind map kind of structure:

+- Value (underlying the precept)
+    - Action 1 (that supports the value)
+    - Action 2
+    - Action 3

-And a few corkers from Opening to Oneness:
+A few helpful angles from Opening to Oneness:

 - From not to non: both stealing and not stealing have been liberated to become non-stealing.
+- The precepts are not just ethical norms but rather expressions of enlightened reality.
-- not about how to be “good” and live by the precepts; rather, they challenge us to examine deeply who we are.
+- Not about how to be “good” and live by the precepts.
+    - Rather, they challenge us to examine deeply who we are.
-- whatever we suppress in ourselves we tend to oppress in others.
-- instead of aspiring to keep the precepts, we look deeply into our failure to do so
+    - Instead of aspiring to keep the precepts, we look deeply into our failure to do so.
-- the precepts are not just ethical norms but rather expressions of enlightened reality
+- Whatever we suppress in ourselves we tend to oppress in others.

 ## Various takes on the precepts